updated September 2014

 How will I find out if I have received an OHIO Signature Award?

 You will be notified by postal mail when you have been awarded one of the scholarships or the OHIO Trustee Award.
 Initial merit-based award letters are mailed to admitted students on a rolling basis beginning in December.
 If you are eligible for any of the need-based awards, including those that blend merit and need, you will be notified in your official financial aid award letter, which will be mailed beginning in March by the Office of Student Financial Aid and Scholarships to all students receiving OHIO Signature Awards and any other institutional, state, or federal financial assistance.

 If my award letter indicates that I have received an OHIO Signature Award, how will I accept it?

-Award recipients must submit their housing contracts (or housing exemption form) and housing deposit on or before May 1, 2014, to receive the award.
-Program funding for recipients who submit their housing contracts and deposits after May 1, 2014, will be contingent on availability.
+Award recipients must submit their housing contracts (or commuter application) and housing deposit on or before May 1, 2015, to receive the award.
+Program funding for recipients who submit their housing contracts and deposits after May 1, 2015, will be contingent on availability.

 My family was not planning to submit a FAFSA because we did not expect to qualify for Federal Aid.
 Should I still submit a FAFSA?

 Yes!
 Ohio University must receive your FAFSA results by March 15, 2015, if you would like to be considered for any need-based assistance, including the OHIO Signature Awards that are based on need.
 Admitted students whose FAFSA results have not been received by March 15, 2015, will not be considered for any of the need-based OHIO Signature Awards.